shirleyli2015/CS-598-DLH-Final-Project/README.md

 ## Dataset

-The dataset required is [MIMIC-III Clinical Database 1.4](https://physionet.org/content/mimiciii/1.4/), and it is available via [PhysioNet](https://physionet.org/) by request.

-To download the dataet, you should create a `mimic-iii-clinical-database-1.4` directory at the root of this repo, and download the files from the [MIMIC-III Clinical Database 1.4](https://physionet.org/content/mimiciii/1.4/) into the directory as follows:
+The dataset required is [MIMIC-III Clinical Database 1.4](https://physionet.org/content/mimiciii/1.4/) which is available via [PhysioNet](https://physionet.org/) by request To download the dataet, you should create a `mimic-iii-clinical-database-1.4` directory at the root of this repo, and download the files in the dataset as follows:

 ```
 # Download dataset from PhysioNet.